Last fact-checked: 10 February 2020

 Replace a whole arch of teeth with innovative All-on-4 dental implants.
-If you have lost your teeth or want to replace ill-fitting dentures for comfortable, stable and natural-looking teeth then this new technique may be just what you’re looking for.
+If you have lost your teeth or want to replace ill-fitting dentures with comfortable, stable and natural-looking teeth then this new technique may be just what you’re seeking.

-A dental implant is a metal "screw" that is placed into the jawbone.
-Over time, the implant fuses with the bone (a process called osseointegration), acting like a tooth root, and providing a solid and stable support for a crown, or "false tooth," to be attached.
+A dental implant is a metal "screw" that is placed in the jawbone.
+Over time, the implant fuses with the bone (a process called osseointegration), acting like a tooth root, and providing solid and stable support for a crown, or "false tooth," to be attached.

 In All-on-4's, the four dental implants are placed in the jaw at an angle, rather than straight, as with a normal dental implant.
 A bridge is then affixed to the implants, locking them together.
 The two rear implants tend to be longer for All-on-4's, inserted into the jaw at at 45-degree rather than the 90-degree angle that traditional implants are placed, which often negates the need for bone-grafting.
 This technique is a suitable solution for many patients who previously could not have implants due to bone loss.